Jbleezy/BO1-Reimagined/README.md

 #### Spikemore
 * Added activation sound
 * Can no longer be picked up after being triggered
+* First raise animation is now the same as regular raise animation
+* First raise time is now the same as regular raise time

 #### Stielhandgranate
 * Now deals damage on impact